sophi-li/OKRs-self-learning/README.md

 - Focus and accountability over three month increments.
 - OKRs are _not_ a task list.
 When designed right, ambitious OKRs help keep you motivated and track your progress.
+- OKRs are also a preferred business model for companies.

 ## How to use it